aragon/hack/docs-internal/github-guide.md

 At the top you should see a message highlighted in a blue box.
 Don't worry about understanding what it means at this stage.

-Right below this blue box you should see a line that reads:
+Right below the blue box you should see a line that reads:

 > hack / docs / getting-started.md